 - 6. If I bail someone out of jail, will I get the money back?

 Bail and bond are often used interchangeably.
-However, bail is generally referred to the money posted by the individual or their family to be released from jail.
+However, bail is generally referred to the money posted by you or your family to be released from jail.
 Bond usually involves using a bail bond company.
-In exchange for a fee, usually 10% to 15% of the bail amount, and collateral, the bail bondsman guarantees the amount of bail if the defendant does not appear in court.
+In exchange for a fee, usually 10% to 15% of the bail amount, and collateral, the bail bondsman guarantees the amount of bail if you do not appear in court.

-In Colorado, a “bail” is a security, which may include a bond, required by a court for the release of a person in custody set to provide reasonable assurance of public safety and court appearance.”1
+In Colorado, a “bail” is a security, which may include a bond, required by a court for your release set to provide reasonable assurance of public safety and court appearance.”1

-“Bond” means a bail bond, which is an undertaking, with or without sureties or security, entered into by a person in custody to bind him or her to comply with the conditions of the undertaking and in default of compliance, to pay the amount of bail or another sum in the bond.2
+“Bond” means a bail bond, which is an undertaking, with or without sureties or security, entered into by you to bind you to comply with the conditions of the undertaking and, in default of compliance, to pay the amount of bail or another sum in the bond.2

-The amount of bail set for a defendant in Colorado depends on a number of factors.
-The amount of bail and conditions of bail should be sufficient to reasonably ensure the appearance of the defendant as required and to protect the safety of any person in the community.
-This includes taking into consideration the individual characteristics of each person and their financial condition.3
+The amount of bail set for you in Colorado depends on a number of factors.
+The amount of bail and conditions of bail should be sufficient to reasonably ensure your appearance as required and to protect the safety of any person in the community.3

-The court may use a bond schedule, which provides guidelines for the amount of bail of various criminal offenses.
-The bond set for any given defendant can be increased or lowered from the bond schedule amount.
-Some criminal defendants may not be granted bail, others can be released without posting bail on their own recognizance (OR).
+The court may use a bond schedule, which provides guidelines for the amount of bail for various criminal offenses.
+The bond set for you can be increased or lowered from the bond schedule amount.
+In some cases, you may not be granted bail at all, or you can be released without posting bail on your own recognizance (OR).

 The court may consider the following criteria in making a determination of the bond amount:

-- The nature and extent of family relationships of the person in custody;
+- The nature and extent of your family relationships;

-- Identity of persons who agree to assist the person in custody in attending court at the proper time;
+- Identity of persons who agree to assist you in attending court at the proper time;

 - The likely sentencing, considering the nature and the offense presently charged;

-- The prior criminal record, if any, of the person in custody and any prior failures to appear for court;
+- Your prior criminal record, if any, and any prior failures to appear for court;

-- Any facts indicating the possibility of violations of the law if the person in custody is released without certain conditions of release;
+- Any facts indicating the possibility of violations of the law if you are released without certain conditions of release;

-- Any facts indicating that the defendant is likely to intimidate or harass possible witnesses; and
+- Any facts indicating that you are likely to intimidate or harass possible witnesses; and

-- Any other facts tending to indicate that the person in custody has strong ties to the community and is not likely to flee the jurisdiction.4
+- Any other facts tending to indicate that you have strong ties to the community and are not likely to flee the jurisdiction.4

-However, your attorney can argue for a reduction in your bail, or for your release on your own recognizance.
-Being released on “personal recognizance” means a bond secured only by the personal obligation of the person giving the bond.5
+(Being released on “personal recognizance” means a bond secured only by the personal obligation of the person giving the bond.5)

-If you have a friend or family member who has been arrested in Colorado, you may want to secure their release as soon as possible.
 You may be able to post bail by bringing the amount of bail to the appropriate court.
-Depending on the court, you may have to pay the bail amount by cash, cashier’s check, or money order.
-Some courts also provide for posting bail by credit card.
+Depending on the court, you may have to pay the bail amount by:

-6. If I bail someone out of jail, will I get the money back?
+If you bail someone out of jail, whether you get your money back depends on: